Jilted Boyfriend Facing Death Penalty After Kicking Pregnant Girlfriend’s Stomach Until Unborn Baby Died

 On New Year’s Eve 2015, Jackson said that Kemp fired a gun outside her home.
 That motivated her to finally kick Kemp out for good, and with the help of her father, she changed the locks on her home.
 She also cut off all contact with Kemp, allowing him to only contact her via email.

-By March 6, the day of her baby shower, Jackson had told Kemp of her plans to give the baby her own last name, and had tried to discuss custody and co-parenting arrangements with Kemp.
+By March 6, the day of her baby shower, Jackson had told Kemp of her plans to give the baby her own last name and had tried to discuss custody and co-parenting arrangements with Kemp.
 Jackson’s ex-husband, meanwhile, had been helping to paint the nursery and, on the day of the shower, helped bring boxes of gifts inside.

-The alleged assault happened ten days later, on March 16.
+The alleged assault happened 10 days later, on March 16.
 Jackson came home from work, prosecutors say, to find Kemp there waiting for her.
 He allegedly began choking her, although Jackson fought back, to no avail.
 He also allegedly kicked and beat Jackson, paying particular attention to her abdomen, in order to injure the fetus.

 The fetus suffered lacerated organs, displaced ribs, fractured bones, and a fractured skull.
 She died at a hospital.
 Jackson survived.